-Happy Friday Excellers…I found this little Function out by accident, looking to see what decade a date was from, and thought it may have it’s uses along the way in Excel.
+Happy Friday Excellers and welcome to another #formulafriday blog post.
+I found this little Excel formula out by accident.
+I was trying to find out what decade a date was from and thought it may have its uses along the way in Excel.

 Whilst most numbers will let you round up or down to a specific decimal place, the FLOOR function will allow you to specify yourself what number you want to round down to.
-Basically this function will round a number down to zero, to the nearest multiple of significance which you specify.
+Basically, this function will round a number down to zero, to the nearest multiple of significance which you specify.

 FLOOR Function Syntax

 number – This is required.
 The numeric value you want to round.